-It is important that the expertise comes to the child as the ambulance team can start treatment as soon as they arrive: they have oxygen on board, they can record the heart rhythm and oxygen saturation rates and can ring through to the hospital for advice.
-If you put the child in the car their condition can deteriorate and you will be unable to provide the necessary treatment if you are driving them.
+It is important that the expertise comes to the child as the ambulance team can start treatment as soon as they arrive: they have oxygen on board, they can record the heart rhythm and oxygen saturations rates and can ring through to the hospital for advice.
+If you put the child in a car their condition can deteriorate and you will be unable to provide the necessary treatment if you are driving them.

 It is important not to stop your child taking part in exercise as it is a great way to feel included in school life.
 Exercise just needs to be approached positively and sensibly to keep a child or young adult safe.

-The bleep test
+The bleep or multi-stage fitness test

-The test starts slowly with a child running between posts or stages 20m apart with a bleep sound setting off the next run.
-The time between each bleep gets shorter and shorter with children running more and more quickly between each stage.
+The test starts slowly with a child running between posts or stages 20 metres apart with a bleep sound setting off the next run.
+The time between each bleep gets shorter and shorter, with children running more and more quickly between each stage.
 In theory, children can stop when they get tired and so some children with only half a heart like to be included in the early stage of the test, stepping away when they get a bit breathless, or at a pre-agreed limit.

 More challenging sports